trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 The goal of this page is to bring you up to speed with a number of common flaws in smart contracts and some best practices on how to avoid them.

-{% callout type="warning" title="DYOR" %}
-This is **not** an exhaustive list, so please also do your own research for your specific smart contract use case.
-{% /callout %}

 - [1.
 Using source instead of sender for authentication](#1-using-source-instead-of-sender-for-authentication)
 - [2.
 Transferring tez in a call that should benefit others](#2-transferring-tez-in-a-call-that-should-benefits-others)
 - [3.
 Denying access by increasing computation](#3-denying-access-by-increasing-computation)